lionelc/documentdb/docs/v1/rbac-public-design.md

     - [revokeRolesFromRole](#revokerolesfromrole)

 ## Role Mapping
-Role mapping is the process of translating the compatible database (DB)'s role-based access control (RBAC) system to PostgreSQL (PG)'s role and privilege system.
-Since MDB and PG have different role models and privilege structures, we need to map those compatible roles and their associated privileges to equivalent PG roles and permissions.
+Role mapping is the process of translating the compatible database's role-based access control (RBAC) system to PostgreSQL (PG)'s role and privilege system.
+Since the compatible database (CDB) and PG have different role models and privilege structures, we need to map those compatible roles and their associated privileges to equivalent PG roles and permissions.

 This mapping ensures that:
 - Users can authenticate and receive appropriate permissions in the PG backend
-- Role semantics with regard to MDB are preserved while leveraging PG's native security features
+- Role semantics with regard to CDB are preserved while leveraging PG's native security features
-- Administrative operations in MDB (like user management) properly translate to PG role operations
+- Administrative operations in CDB (like user management) properly translate to PG role operations
-- Built-in MDB roles (like `readAnyDatabase`, `readWriteAnyDatabase`) have corresponding DocumentDB roles with equivalent capabilities
+- Built-in CDB roles (like `readAnyDatabase`, `readWriteAnyDatabase`) have corresponding DocumentDB roles with equivalent capabilities

 The following sections detail how specific compatible roles are mapped to DocumentDB/PG roles, including any differences in supported privileges.
 In addition, the Appendix section contains what will be implemented in later phases, as well as earlier designs we considered but abandoned.

 ### Built-In roles

-**Note: We only support privileges for which the corresponding commands are supported by documentDB.
+**Note: We only support privileges for which the corresponding commands are supported by DocumentDB.
 For a list of privileges we cannot support since the corresponding commands are not supported by documentDB please see [Privileges with DocumentDB backend incompatibility](#privileges-with-documentdb-backend-incompatibility).
 None of these privileges are supported for any of the roles below.**
 #### Detailed definition for DocumentDB roles